shmup/dcss-glyphs/README.md

 You can check out an example here: http://crawl.neocities.org/glyphs.html

 It turns out [Neil](http://s-z.org/neil/) did a similar thing with perl, and the information is tabular and a lot more useful.
-Right now I just have the goal of being accurate and asthetically pleasing.
+Right now I just have the goal of being accurate and aesthetically pleasing.

  * http://s-z.org/neil/tmp/crawl-glyphs-narrow.html
  * http://s-z.org/neil/tmp/crawl-glyphs (script)